Jointly Exchangeable Collective Risk Models: Interaction, Structure, and Limit Theorems: Conclusion and outlook

 \section{Conclusion and outlook}

 In an insurance context, we extended collective models to incorporate interactions in loss occurrences and expenditures.
-The key feature of our approach is the joint exchangeability of arrays, which allows us to move beyond the assumption of independence.
+The key feature of our approach is the joint exchangeability of arrays (which is weaker than de Finetti's exchangeability), which allows us to move beyond the assumption of independence.
 Within this framework, we established limit theorems as the number of insurance contracts, the time horizon, or both tend to infinity.
 Furthermore, we rigorously examined the relationship to the classical collective model.
 To support our findings, we implemented the model in the statistical software R and conducted simulation studies to assess the accuracy of the approximations and evaluate the impact of network interactions on total loss distributions.

 From a more practical perspective, building on \cite{zs22}, the model could be extended to incorporate additional covariates, thereby enhancing its applicability.
 Such extensions would enable its use in insurance pricing and risk management, particularly in the context of cyber and power networks.
 On the theoretical side, further research directions include investigating rates of convergence (Berry-Esseen type results) and assessing the applicability of finite sample corrections to improve approximation accuracy.
 Additionally, statistical methodologies such as parameter estimation and goodness-of-fit assessment (i.e., model calibration and validation) based on loss data should be explored both theoretically and in practical applications.